 Step 3: Add Content-Type Headers

-To tell the server what kind of data you’re sending, include a Content-Type
+To inform the server what kind of data you are sending, make sure to include a Content-Type

 header: